emmajanedrews/base-template/_posts/2016-10-13-expansion-partner-needed-for-maui.md

 ---
 {% include youtube.html %}
 *We want to invite you to sit down and have a talk with us so we can help you grow your business.*

-Buying a home? <a href="http://www.besthawaiirealestatesearch.com/results-gallery/?width=200&utm_source=QUICKSEARCH&utm_campaign=OtherWebsite&utm_medium=referral">Click here to perform a full home search</a>
-Selling a home? <a href="http://hawaii.guaranteedsale.com/">Click here for a FREE Home Price Evaluation</a>
-Call us at (808) 426-7211 for a FREE home buying or selling consultation

 We would like to thank you for a great transaction.
 We know that good agents make for great transactions, and as a thank you, we would like to invite you for a cup of coffee or for lunch.
 Don’t have the time for either?
 Well, how about a 15-minute conversation on the phone?